 Can Saxenda be Taken with Weight Loss Supplements?

-How Do You Store and Dispose Saxenda Pens?
+How Do You Store and Dispose of Saxenda Pens?

 Saxenda pens usually expire a year after they have been dispensed from the pharmacy.
 The exact date should be indicated on the packaging.

-- Remove the lancet or needle and replace the cap after every use.
-Never store a Saxenda pen with a needle attached.
+Remove the lancet or needle and replace the cap after every use.
+Never store a pen with a needle attached.

-As with other medical and sharps wastes, Saxenda pens and needles should be disposed of in a labeled container for needles and sharps.
-This is to prevent children and pets from harming themselves or taking the drug accidentally.
-There are FDA-approved sharps containers available online or or local pharmacies.
+As with other medical and sharps wastes, pens and needles should be disposed of in a labeled container for needles and sharps.
+This is to prevent children and pets from harming themselves or taking drugs accidentally.
+There are FDA-approved sharps containers available online or in local pharmacies.

 What are the Alternative Medications for Saxenda?

 If Saxenda does not work for your weight management regimen, your doctor will prescribe you an alternative.
 Some options are:

 Phentermine (Brands: Adipex-P, Lomaira)

 Phentermine-topiramate (Brands: Qsymia)